Miaoyanchen/zhaoxiangding_deep.RL/PHP-2650-Final-Project---Deep-Reinforcement-Learning.md

 <p class="caption">(\#fig:evaluation)Comparison of the DQN agent with the best reinforcement learning methods in the literature</p>
 </div>

 The authors further evaluate the agent in all 49 games in the Atari 2600 platform and compare the results with the best reinforcement learning methods in the literature.
 Fig \@ref(fig:evaluation) shows the comparison of the deep Q-network agent with the best reinforcement learning methods in the literature.
 The deep Q-network agent outperforms the best reinforcement learning methods in the literature in the majority of the games, and outperform professional human game testers in more than half of the games.
 It is worth to notice that the best performance games are those easier to play and easier for the agent to learn (e.g: Boxing, Breakout, Star gunner, Pinball, etc.).
-These games' strategies can be summarized as opening a 'hole' (showed in video), which is easier for the agent to learn.
+These games' strategies can be summarized as opening a 'hole' (shown in video), which is easier for the agent to learn.
 And the reward in clear and immediate as well.
 But for games that is difficult to play, or the reward is vague and may take a long time to achieve, the agent may not perform well.
-Montezuma's Revenge is one of the hardest games in the Atari 2600 platform, which require the player to control the character to explore the maze and collect the keys to open the doors(showed in Fig \@ref(fig:mont)).
+Montezuma's Revenge is one of the hardest games in the Atari 2600 platform, which require the player to control the character to explore the maze and collect the keys to open the doors (showed in Fig \@ref(fig:mont)).
 The reward will only be given when the player reach the end of the maze and open the door.
 The evaluation shows that the agent is basically play the game randomly (0% performance) and did not learn the strategy to play the game.

 <div class="figure" style="text-align: center">
 <img src="figure-mont.png" alt="Screenshot of the game Montezuma's Revenge" width="349" />
 <p class="caption">(\#fig:mont)Screenshot of the game Montezuma's Revenge</p>
 </div>

-This video demonstrates how an agent is showing improvement over training episodes and is able to pick up the optimal strategy in hitting the bricks to gain higher score in the game.
+This video [@youtube] demonstrates how an agent is showing improvement over training episodes and is able to pick up the optimal strategy at hitting the bricks to gain higher score in the game.

 ```{=html}